 Anyway, it’s the basic wooden handle and stainless steel base configuration, and it’s 50mm to fit the DeLonghi (and others) portafilters.

-Reminds me of the bloke I’ve seen driving around in what appears to be a Bentley, which is very a Chrysler.
+Reminds me of the bloke I’ve seen driving around in what appears to be a Bentley, which is really a Chrysler.
 It’s not among the body kits either, just a badge and alloys I think, haha, I think he’s done it tongue in cheek to be fair.

 For more on the Dedica, see: